protieusz/Maximus/README.md

 Print the pcb at your own risk.
 Tested but I am not responsible if it does not work on your end.
 No support will be provided.
 I will make a build guide soon.

+QMK source for the trackpad is copied from the original designer of ieneko42c.
+Please refer to his QMK code for more accuracy.
+I just copied and pasted his code into my Maximus. https://github.com/darakuneko/keyboard/tree/main/qmk/ieneko42c

 Full Production Pictures

 ![IMG_9873](https://github.com/protieusz/Maximus/assets/118025702/150c9ecf-06bd-4e93-9a97-fa1436af7d83)